2010 Major League Baseball postseason: (3) Texas Rangers vs. (4) New York Yankees

-This was the fourth postseason meeting between the Rangers and Yankees.
-They had previously met in the ALDS in 1996, 1998, and 1999, which were all won by the Yankees.
-This time, the Rangers returned the favor, defeating the Yankees in six games to advance to the World Series for the first time in franchise history (in the process denying a rematch of the 1962 World Series between the Yankees and Giants).
+This was the fourth postseason meeting between the Rangers and Yankees (1996, 1998, 1999), and their first postseason meeting outside of the ALDS.
+All three previous meetings were won by the Yankees.
+This time, the Rangers returned the favor, defeating the defending World Series champion Yankees in six games to advance to the World Series for the first time in franchise history (in the process denying a rematch of the 1962 World Series between the Yankees and Giants).

-Both teams split the first two games in Arlington.
 An RBI single from Marcus Thames would give the Yankees a narrow victory in Game 1.
 In Game 2, the Rangers blew out the Yankees to even the series, winning their first home postseason game in franchise history.
-When the series moved to the Bronx, things quickly got ugly for the Yankees, as the Rangers’ offense overwhelmed the Yankees’ pitching staff in back-to-back blowout wins in Games 3 and 4.
+When the series moved to the Bronx, things quickly got ugly for the Yankees, as the Rangers’ offense overwhelmed the Yankees’ pitching staff in back-to-back blowout wins in Games 3 and 4 to take a commanding 3–1 series lead.
 CC Sabathia and the Yankees' bullpen helped send the series back to Arlington with a blowout victory in Game 5.
 In Game 6, with the game tied at one going into the bottom of the fifth, Vladimir Guerrero and Nelson Cruz put the Rangers in the lead for good with a four-run fifth, effectively securing the pennant and exacting long-awaited revenge on the team that eliminated them in their first three postseason appearances.

 The Rangers would win the pennant again the next year against the Detroit Tigers in six games before falling in the World Series.

-This was the first of five consecutive losses in the ALCS for the Yankees.
-They made it back in 2012, and were swept by the Detroit Tigers.
+This was the first of five consecutive losses in the ALCS for the Yankees across a twelve-year span.
+They made it back two years later, only to be swept by the Detroit Tigers.
 They then returned in 2017, 2019, and 2022, and lost all three to the Houston Astros.